-Moreover, the speech is based on subtle denials of racism, through the use of euphemisms, as "telling the truth" may thus be the typical euphemism of those accused of saying or writing derogatory things about minorities'.
-When Marine Le Pen is about to explicitly associate 'radical Islam' with 'mass immigration', she starts her sentence by stating 'let us not bury our heads in the sand', a way to convince the audience that her political opinion is based on an obvious truth that needs to be faced.
-Furthermore, when formulating her proposals to fight 'radical Islam', she starts by saying 'first morally, I will point out this phenomenon and will not try to hide it from French people'.
-While telling the truth appears to be a moral obligation, she implies that the real danger of 'radical Islam' is being hidden and that openly denouncing it - and its members- is an effective way to tackle it.
+Moreover, the speech is based on subtle denials of racism, through the use of euphemisms, as "'telling the truth' may thus be the typical euphemism of those accused of saving or writing derogatory things about minorities207."
+When Marine Le Pen is about to explicitly associate "radical Islam" with "mass immigration," she starts her sentence by stating "let us not bury our heads in the sand," a way to convince the audience that her political opinion is based on an obvious truth that needs to be faced.
+Furthermore, when formulating her proposals to fight "radical Islam," she starts by saving "first morally, I will point out this phenomenon and will not try to hide it from French people."
+While telling the truth appears to be a moral obligation, she implies that the real danger of "radical Islam" is being hidden and that openly denouncing it - and its members - is an effective way to tackle it.